 Recently, we reached out to over 275 camping experts to see which products they use.
 We asked them to share why these are their favorite camping items.

-These camping professions are bloggers, book authors, course creators, popular Instagrammers, and long-time campers.
+These camping professionals are bloggers, book authors, course creators, popular Instagrammers, and long-time campers.

 We asked these seasoned experts to give us their three favorite camping products and why they love them.
 Then we broke down the data to create this guide of gifts for camper owners.
 Use this to find a birthday gift or Christmas gift this holiday season.

-The goal of this post is not to bombard you with many different suggestions, but instead, provide a shortlist of expert-tested camping gear that can use or gift.
+The goal of this post is not to bombard you with many different suggestions, but instead, to provide a shortlist of expert-tested camping gear that can use or gift.
 You are certain to find a great RV gift idea or two and not have to purchase gift cards

 25 Best Gifts for RV Owners (Based on 800+ Votes)

 Below, we have broken down the suggested items into different lists as well as created a shortlist of the 25 best gifts for camper owners.
 The overall list includes a price rating system indicated with dollar signs.
-Since there were so many votes for comfortable camping chair and coffee maker, we divided these two categories out into lists of ten.
+Since there were so many votes for comfortable camping chairs and coffee makers, we divided these two categories into lists of ten.

 We have also curated a camping gift bundle and two lists of unique gifts in two price ranges.
-Several expert’s suggestions are included toward the bottom so that you can get a more in-depth look at items to spark your interest.
+Several expert suggestions are included toward the bottom so that you can get a more in-depth look at items to spark your interest.
 Recommendations from each of us are included.